NVIDIA/NeMo-Framework-Launcher/README.md

    training.
 3. The `generate_images` sub-stage involves a multi-node run, whereas the other stages utilize only a single GPU.

-### 5.7.
+### 6.7.
 Model Inference (in NeMo Framework)

-In Multimodal NeMo Megatron, we provide scripts to perform inference directly via NeMo framework, rather than using NVIDIA Triton Inference Server.
+In NeMo Multimodal, we provide scripts to perform inference directly via NeMo framework, rather than using NVIDIA Triton Inference Server.
 This allows you to infer with your pretrained models directly without the need for a separate deployment or inference server.
 It is particularly useful when you want to experiment with different model configurations, perform quick evaluations, or prototype a solution before deploying it at scale with Triton Inference